DDDDD AAAAA EEEEEEE DDDDD AAAAA L U U SSSSS

 2. CubeFlip transpose: The “Bitmap / Flip and Rotate / 3D Bitmap” dialog has been extended with a “Transpose” option.
 That will apply a transpose operation along the axis specified.

 3. Grippy Socks script: Daedalus comes with a new script called “Grippy Socks”, which is a mental health psych ward simulation.
 You experience a hospital environment, in which your objective is to find the right medication and other treatments, and then use them so that you can get released.
-This is the second most extensive script that comes with Daedalus, in which only the Hunger Games script is larger.
 The new “File / Run Script / Grippy Socks” menu command will run it.
 For more details about this script see http://www.astrolog.org/labyrnth/daedalus/gripsox.htm.

-4. Makefiles: Compiling Daedalus’ source code is easier, since the downloads now come with Visual Studio project/solution files for Windows, and a Makefile file for Unix systems.
+5. Makefiles: Compiling Daedalus’ source code is easier, since the downloads now come with Visual Studio project/solution files for Windows, and a Makefile file for Unix systems.

 EXTENDED & IMPROVED FEATURES